 If this is done without soaking your gecko in water, then it can cause a great deal of pain to it and we definitely don’t want that for them.

-2. Keep a moist hide
+2. Keep a Moist Enclosure

 A lot of the times when a gecko has trouble shedding, too dry of a hide is the reason why the majority of the time.
 Since they spend a lot of time in it, especially during a shed, it’s best to keep it nice and moist during the process so that the moisture can help with stretching and softening the skin, therefore, making it easier for your gecko to shed within 24 hours with little to no complications.